aiidateam/AEP/005_exportformat/readme.md

 4. Data Integrity: As an AiiDA user I do not want imports to lead to inconsistencies in my AiiDA database.

 5. Data Longevitiy: As an AiiDA user, I expect to be able to inspect and reuse the data I export today for at least 10 years into the future (ideally longer).

-6. Data introspectability: As an AiiDA user, I expect to be able to obtain rough statistics about the archive, such as the total number of nodes, almost instantaneously.
+6. Data Introspectability: As an AiiDA user, I expect to be able to obtain rough statistics about the archive, such as the total number of nodes, almost instantaneously.

 ### Design requirements